lcheruku/lalith-cheruku/Receipt Processor Challenge/CHALLENGE.md

 ## How I felt😄?

 Throughout this process, I was able to clearly understand the challeng, realize my thought process, find edge cases and potential failures, created a robust REST web service using Java Spring Boot framework, and ended with deploying my code to the Docker container.
 I felt very enthusiastic throughout solving the problem as I was quickly able to figure out all the necessary details required to reach the desired outcome.
 Finally, I felt accomplished after finishing this time-consuming yet demanding challenge.
-I'm looking forward to solve more problems like these that would test my problem-solving abilities and inch closer to my future goals.
+I'm looking forward to solving more problems like these that would test my problem-solving abilities and inch closer to my future goals.

 ##
+I thank you🙏 for taking time in reviewing my work.
+Feel free to fork my repository.
+I would greatly appreciate any pull requests for changes that would make my code look better.
+Have a great time👋!